haiwen/seafile-admin-docs/manual/deploy_pro/download_and_setup_seafile_professional_server.md

 ## Requirements

-Seafile Server Professional Edition (Seafile PE) requires 2 cores and 2GB RAM.
+Seafile Server Professional Edition (Seafile PE) requires a minimum of 2 cores and 2GB RAM.
 If elasticsearch is installed on the same server, the minimum requirements are 4 cores and 4 GB RAM.

 Seafile PE can be used without a paid license with up to three users.
 Licenses for more user can be purchased in the [Seafile Customer Center](https://customer.seafile.com) or contact Seafile Sales at sales@seafile.com or one of [our partners](https://www.seafile.com/en/partner/).